rid00z/FreshMvvm/README.md

 *This is also what drives constructor injection.

-### IOC Container Lifetime Registration Options
+### Ioc Container Lifetime Registration Options

-We now support a fluent API for setting the object lifetime of object inside the IOC Container.
+We now support a fluent API for setting the object lifetime of object inside the Ioc Container.
 ```csharp
 // By default we register concrete types as
 // multi-instance, and interfaces as singletons